 By Wayne Barrett, Superintendent

-Our high school will be offering several new courses including robotics for 7th-8th as well as computer science through TEALS, which is a Microsoft offering taught in collaboration with practicing Microsoft Engineers and our Concrete teacher.
-We are also featuring online courses offered through Edginuity.
-With Edginuity students can take advanced courses including advanced placement (AP) courses in every curricular area.
-Edginuity also allows us to access credit recovery courses if a student falls behind in their graduation status.
+The high school will be offering courses in robotics for 7th-8th as well as computer science through TEALS which was a huge success last year and is a Microsoft offering taught in collaboration with practicing Microsoft Engineers.
+Our woodworking program will be utilizing computerized laser technology in their project construction this year.
+Again, we will feature online courses offered through Edgenuity.
+Students utilizing Edgenuity may take advanced courses such as advanced placement (AP)/honors courses in every curricular area.
+Edgenuity also allows us to access credit recovery courses if a student falls behind in their graduation status.

 Our district has implemented the CEP (Community Eligibility Provision) program for school meals.
 This program provides free lunch and breakfast for every student in the Concrete School District regardless of financial status.
 We saw many benefits from our participation in the program including increased attendance rates.
 In 2017-18 we served 24,242 breakfasts and 58,736 lunches/snacks.
 In 2018-19 we increased service of breakfast to 55,274 and lunches, snacks, and dinners to 85,144 total meals.
 This is an outstanding benefit to our students and community.

 Attendance Matters!!
 Parents: Make sure your child attends school every day.
 Research shows that just by making this a priority, student performance is increased.
 I am looking forward to another great school year.
 If you have questions regarding any programs or goals I have for our district, please contact the district office.
 Go Lions!!!